amitapl/amitapple.snowsite/Snow/_posts/2012-12-20-azure-website-custom-deployment-part-3.md

 *NOTE: You can also edit this generated file (deploy.cmd) with any custom steps you have, you can also test it on your machine simply by running it, it will publish your website to %REPOSITORY_ROOT%\artifacts.*

-### (c) To decide which script should run, based on the website we are currently deploying, we'll use the "app settings" feature in windows azure websites:
+### (c) To decide which script should run, based on the website we are currently deploying, we'll use the "app settings" feature in Microsoft Azure Web Apps:

 * Create a deploy.cmd file under the root of the repository with the following: